Secret of the Andes (novel)

-Secret of the Andes is a children's novel by Ann Nolan Clark.
+Secret of the Andes is a children's novel written by Ann Nolan Clark and illustrated by Jean Charlot.
 It won the 1953 Newbery Medal.

 Plot summary

 Cusi, a modern Inca boy, leaves his home high in the Andes Mountains to learn the mysterious secret of his ancient ancestors.
 Accompanied by his pet llama, Misti, he slowly discovers the truth about his birth and his people's ancient glory.
 Now he must prove himself worthy to be entrusted with the fabulous secret from the past.

 Historical accuracy

 Secret of the Andes is historical fiction.
-Some events were inspired by real events in history.
-In reality, the Inca King (Ataulpa) at one time was held for ransom by the Spaniards.
-However, llamas were not a part of the ransom, and the form of the gold was primarily solid, not gold dust.
+Some events were inspired by history: Ataulpa was held for ransom by the Spanish conquistadors.
+However, llamas were not a part of the ransom, and the gold was primarily ingots, not gold dust.

 Themes

 Themes of Secret of the Andes include racial identity, preservation of historical cultures, adoption, animal guides, royal lineage, and the Spanish conquest and betrayal of the Incan Empire.